popp0102/cu-csci-5930/README.md

 # 5930-final-project
-Reinforcement learning with Space Invaders and Open AI Gym
+Reinforcement learning with Space Invaders and other games in Open AI Gym

 # Author
 Jason Poppler